Automattic/studio/README.md

 #### Code formatting

 Code formatting has been set up to make merging PRs easier.
-It uses the same prettier/eslint mechanism as Calypso, see p4TIVU-9Lo-p2 for details on setting up your editor.
+It uses the same prettier/eslint mechanism as Calypso, see [JavaScript Coding Guidelines](https://github.com/Automattic/wp-calypso/blob/trunk/docs/coding-guidelines/javascript.md) for details on setting up your editor.

 ### Debugging